Governance and Structure

 College Council and Master

 The College is governed by the Council, similar to a Board of directors.
 Its President is Mr Ian Marshman AM.
 The Council appoints the Master, who is the Head of the College.
 The current Master of Queen’s is Dr Stewart Gill OAM.

-Chief Operating Officer, Anthony Welsh, the College Dean, Dr Sally Dalton-Brown, and along with the Director of Advancement, Nicole Crook, form the core of the Senior Management Team with the Master, and are responsible for the day to day running of the College.
+Chief Operating Officer, Andrew Streets, the College Dean, Dr Sally Dalton-Brown, and along with the Executive Director Advancement, Nicole Crook, form the core of the Senior Management Team with the Master, and are responsible for the day to day running of the College.
 Other divisions such as Buildings & grounds, Catering, IT and Housekeeping, report to the senior management team.

 Junior Common Room, Middle Common Room, Senior Common Room